ClausKlein/cxx-modules/cmake/readme.md

 Modules support in CMake is experimental at the moment.
 So you have to do a couple of things to enable.
 - Setting `CMAKE_EXPERIMENTAL_CXX_MODULE_CMAKE_API` enables the "experimental" feature for c++ modules
 - Setting `CMAKE_EXPERIMENTAL_CXX_MODULE_DYNDEP` enables dynamic dependencies mode
-- The following snippet tells cmake how to scan the dynamic dependencies for gcc and clang in order to use the correct compile order.
-As MSVC did implement this a small while cmake, implemented this functionality already upstream
+- The following snippet includes cmake macro which then tell cmake how to scan the dynamic dependencies for gcc and clang in order to use the correct compile order.
+As MSVC did implement this a small while ago, cmake implemented the functionality for MSVC already upstream
 ```
 if (CMAKE_CXX_COMPILER_ID STREQUAL "Clang")
   include(cmake/clang_modules.cmake)